robert-kurcina/adjust-style/README.md

-# adjustStyle
+# adjust-style
-intended for use across TMP and similar 1990's sites
+An extension for Firefox which will restyle http://www.theminiaturespage.com/